-Currently, the best of all possible standard medical diabetic foot treatments is revascularization (restoration) of the affected organ, which can reverse some of the effects of necrosis (tissue loss) and allow healing of the tissues.
+Currently, the best of all possible standard medical diabetic foot treatments is revascularization (restoration) of the affected organ, which can reverse some of the effects of necrosis (tissue loss) and allow for normal healing of the tissues.

 Preventative measures are always the best defence against diabetic foot problems.

 Do you require an appointment?

 Would like to book an appointment with a Chiropodist to discuss your Foot and Ankle issues?
 If so, click this button to complete our appointment request form.